How to Select the Right Sew Contractors in 7 Steps

 Once you’ve addressed these important elements, you’ll want to close out the letter with some background on your experience with commercial sewing.
 For example, if you’re an emerging designer and unfamiliar with this process, let them know that you’re open to suggestions to reduce cost or streamline the process.

-Although you don’t want your letter to be impersonal, you do want to make sure to include the same information and any questions you may have.
+Although you don’t want your letter to be impersonal, make sure to include the same information and any questions you may have in every letter you send to potential sewing contractors.
 This way, when each contractor answers your questions, you’ll be able to easily compare your answers.

 Sometimes people accidentally over-promise because they’re excited about a new job.
 If you feel like this may be the case with one of your potential contractors, make notes about why you feel that way and send an email thanking them for their time.
 Do not schedule an interview with them.

 Likewise, if your prospective contractor indicates that they would not be a good match to work with you, be sure to remove them from your list and thank them for their time.
 When you thank them, you can ask if they have any cut and sew contractors that they would recommend.
 However, you should only do this if you’re seriously in need of a new lead.